nirmata/nirmata-scripts/justaddusers-to-nirmata/README.md

-This script is used to create new users and add them to teams in Nirmata using a csv file which consists of a namespaces, usernames and email addresses
+This script is used to create new users  in Nirmata using a csv file which consists of a namespaces, usernames and email addresses

 <ins>**Prerequisites:**</ins>